Program Descriptions

 Children’s Birthday Club

 No child should have to go without a gift on their birthday.
 Each birthday kit from The Inn includes a toy, a book, a stuffed animal, cake mix with icing and a new toothbrush.
 Because every child deserves to be celebrated on their special day!
-Parents/Guardians can register their elementary aged children up to grade 8 for the Birthday Club using the button below.
+Parents/Guardians can register their elementary aged children up to grade 8 or 13 years old for the Birthday Club using the button below.

 Winter Coat Night